FAQ

 What is a CPT code?

 CPT (Current Procedural Terminology) codes are 5-digit numbers maintained by the American Medical Association that identify specific medical procedures and services.
-For example, CPT 73721 is a knee MRI and CPT 99213 is a standard office visit.
+CPT 73721 is a knee MRI.
+CPT 99213 is a standard office visit.
 Every procedure has a CPT code, and knowing it lets you compare prices accurately across facilities.
 TrueCost lets you search by procedure name or CPT code.

 Is paying cash actually cheaper than using insurance?